gataky/lorem/README.md

 l.RegisterProvider("myFakeSlice", myFakeSliceProvider)
 ```

-This is useful when you and specific types a field should be or when you have a field that's of type `any` or `interface{}` because lorem will ignore any field that's unknown.
-If you don't know what it is how can lorem?
-So you have to control it.
+This is particularly useful for fields of type `any` or `interface{}`, which Lorem cannot process without additional information.

 ### Future Tags

-Tags will probably expand to handle more complex cases.
+Tags may expand to handle more complex cases in future versions.

 # Example

-To see a full working example checkout `example_test.go` There you'll find all the features described here.
+For a full working example, check out `example_test.go`.
+This file demonstrates all the features described here.